gojimmypi/wolfMQTT/IDE/Espressif/ESP-IDF/examples/wolfmqtt_template/README.md

 This is an example minimally viable wolfSSL + wolfMQTT template to get started with your own project.

+For details on wolfMQTT [see the wolfMQTT Manual](https://www.wolfssl.com/documentation/manuals/wolfmqtt/wolfMQTT-Manual.pdf).

 ### Prerequisites

 It is assumed the [ESP-IDF environment](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) has been installed.